m4ul3r/writing_nimless/src/0x12 - nimless_DLL/README.md

 -a----         5/19/2024   7:53 PM           5120 main.dll
 ```

+Later we can see how this can be automated..

 ### Thread pool injection example (exe loader)

 Porting over the [Nim PoolParty](https://github.com/m4ul3r/malware/tree/main/nim/thread_pool_injection) is relatively straight forward.